Difference Between Inflation and Deflation

 What is Deflation?

-One may think that deflation is good as the prices of goods are low and people can buy more.
-But a continued deflation is not for the economy.
-If the prices keep dropping, the consumers will not buy the goods expecting and waiting for the prices to drop further.
-Companies suffer losses if their goods aren’t sold and as a cost-cutting exercise, lay-off their employees.
+One may think that deflation is good as the prices of goods are low, and people can buy more.
+But, continued deflation is not for the economy.
+If the prices keep dropping, the consumers will not buy the goods, expecting and waiting for the prices to drop further.
+Companies suffer losses if their goods aren’t sold and lay-off their employees as a cost-cutting exercise.
 When people are unemployed, they spend even less.
 They may even default on their loans or credits and other obligations.
-Due to this, the bad debts of the banks increase.
-These banks reduce the number of loans sought by creditors thus, in turn, reducing the liquidity in the economy.
-Thus, deflation is a vicious cycle.
+Due to this, theBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation. bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation. of the banks increase.
+These banks reduce the number of loans sought by creditors, thus, in turn, reducing the liquidity in the economy.
+Thus, deflationDeflationDeflation is defined as an economic condition whereby the prices of goods and services go down constantly with the inflation rate turning negative.
+The situation generally emerges from the contraction of the money supply in the economy. is a vicious cycle.

 Inflation vs Deflation Infographics

-The key differences between Inflation vs Deflation are as follows –
+The key differences are as follows –

-#1 – Cause of Inflation and Deflation
+#1 – Cause

 - Demand-pull: Due to an increase in the demand for goods and services, the suppliers may increase the prices.

-#2 – Measurement of Inflation and Deflation
+#2 – Measurement

-- When the change in prices in one period is lower than in the previous period, the CPI index has declined, indicating that the economy is experiencing deflation.
+- When the price changePrice ChangePrice change in finance is the difference between the initial and final values of an asset, security, or commodity over a particular trading period. in one period is lower than in the previous period, the CPI index has declined, indicating that the economy is experiencing deflation.

-#3 – Effects of Inflation and Deflation
+#3 – Effects

 - If inflation in a country is higher than that in its trading partner countries, then the cost of goods for that country is higher than the imported goods.